SimplySecurity/SimplyEmail/README.md

 -----------------------------
 (x) Added in request function to improve stability
 (x) Added in new logging features for debuging
-(x) Fixed issue with the way thread consumers handled errors
+(x) Added in new Converter class to clean up how I handle conversions (x) Fixed issue with the way thread consumers handled errors (x) Increased code health to +80%
+(x) Implemented code tests and coverage to +40%

 ===================================